Enroll as a billing provider

 - Practice-specific supporting documents

-Note: Both forms are required if web batch and/or FTP secured batch are selected for the Electronic Data Interchange (EDI) submission method on step 10 of the online application.
+Note: A Trading Partner Agreement (TPA) is required if web batch and/or FTP secured batch are selected for the Electronic Data Interchange (EDI) submission method on step 10 of the online application.

 Do not send the following